 Read the transcript below.

 Hello, my name is Stephen Dean.
 I am COO of Keona Health.
-We Make Health Desk,
+We Make Care Desk,

 which is an AI-based healthcare CRM product that integrates with the largest EHRs and has a number of tools for facilitating everything from nurse triage to all sorts of contact center handling.

 I'm joined today with Gina Tabone, who is, MSN has accrued over 25 years of experience advancing telehealth.
 During her time with the Cleveland Clinic, she was Administrator of Nurse On Call and participated in a number of cutting-edge practices at that time, including work from home and national centralized contact centers.

 And then she moved on to doing consulting for telehealth for physician practices, health systems, mostly around nurse triage.
 And she was on the verge of retirement when COVID hit.
 And we were very lucky to have Gina join us at Keona Health.

 Gina, you wrote an article fairly recently that we published in our blog around the shortage of nurses today.
 And I just wanted to ask you a few questions about that.
 Articles on Nursing Shortage has been published for decades and what is really different now?

 Great and thank you for that nice introduction, Steven.
 Nurse Staffing and the nursing shortage is definitely a popular topic in healthcare right now.
 And someone just shared with me that for the first time in 40 years, the biggest challenge that hospital CEOs are facing is not financial.
 It is around staffing and filling open positions.

 We're at about 10% shortage of nurses within the healthcare environment, which is the highest that it has ever been.
 I first remember my first experience with the nursing shortage back in 1995, and we'll talk about that a little bit more.But what I think is most unique about what's going on in 2022, is the fact that some behaviors with nurses have changed.